sreuland/ifttt_demo/README.md

     `fn increment(by: u64) -> u64 `
     It accepts an integer, and adds it to a persistent state counter and returns the new summed state value.

-* Deploy the contract to the network via the running local rpc server and your test account info - [https://soroban.stellar.org/docs/tutorials/deploy-to-local-network](https://soroban.stellar.org/docs/tutorials/deploy-to-local-network) the cli will show the new contract id as a result, save that as will refer to it in later IFTTT trigger/action config.
+* Deploy the contract to the networks via the running local rpc servers and your test keypair account info - [https://soroban.stellar.org/docs/tutorials/deploy-to-local-network](https://soroban.stellar.org/docs/tutorials/deploy-to-local-network)
+   The cli will show the new contract id as a result, save that as will refer to it in later IFTTT trigger/action config.

 * In IFTTT->API->Triggers, create one trigger which represents a smart contract invocation.
 The smart contract events are emitted from `/ifttt/v1/triggers/contract_incremented_event` handler in server.js

-  * Define optional Trigger Fields if you want to enable network or contract id to be specified by end user during IFTTT applet creation.
+  * Define optional Trigger Fields if you want to enable network choice(standalone and/or futurenet) and/or contract id to be specified by end user during IFTTT applet creation.
-    Otherwise, skip creating trigger fields, change `/ifttt/v1/triggers/contract_incremented_event` handler in server.js to hardcode values for network and contract id instead.
+    Otherwise, skip creating trigger fields in IFTTT for these and change `/ifttt/v1/triggers/contract_incremented_event` handler in server.js to hardcode values for network and contract id instead.

   * Define at least one Ingredient based on this sample emitted contract event model from the server.js in the api: